jeff-hykin/react-easy-input/README.md

             return userInput
         }
         // else
-        return new Invalid(userInput, "Needs to be >10 charaters include a number, uppercase letter, and lowercase letter") }
+        let errMsg = "Needs to be >10 charaters include a number, uppercase letter, and lowercase letter" return new Invalid(userInput, errMsg)
+    }

     onSubmit = () => {